lokeam/quebec-kilo-portfolio/docs/architecture.md

 ### Database Architecture (PostgreSQL)

-Q-KO uses PostgreSQL as its primary data store, chosen for its:
+QKO uses PostgreSQL as its primary data store, chosen for its:

 1. **Data Integrity**
    - ACID compliance for transaction reliability